yellowdog/python-examples/README.md

 These restrictions apply to entities including Namespaces, Tags, Work Requirements, Task Groups, Tasks, Worker Pools, and Compute Requirements, and also apply to entities that are currently used indirectly by these scripts, including Usernames, Credentials, Keyrings, Compute Sources and Compute Templates.

+Later sections of this document describe variable substitutions implemented with user-defined and CSV-file-defined variables.
+As a type modifier within these substitution expressions, the `format_name:` option is available, and works in the same manner as `num:`, `bool:`, etc. The `format_name:` modifier will convert the substituted string into one that satisfies YellowDog naming, by switching characters to lower case, etc.

+For example, a variable substitution `{{format_name:ligand_name}}`, with variable `ligand_name` set to `DCCCDE_00000s`, would substitute to become `dcccde_00000s`, and would be acceptable for use as a component of a YellowDog name.

 # Common Properties

 The `[common]` section of the configuration file can contain the following properties: